Claire Dean

 Peruvian Amazon

-This depends on you and what you prioritize.
-As mentioned, each region in Peru has its own distinct climate, which makes it difficult to define the absolute best time to visit Peru if you’re traveling all over the country.
+As we have mentioned, there are three distinct regions in Peru and each region has its own distinct climate, which makes it difficult to define the absolute best time to visit Peru if you’re traveling all over the country.
+Instead of having a Spring, Summer, Autumn, and Winter, Peru simply has wet and dry, when it comes to seasons.

 The Amazon Rainforest in Peru is an all-year-round destination.
 The wet season (from November to March) has its own attraction, as it brings lush, verdant rainforest and the opportunity to spot some river and lake species more easily.
 Around 80% of the yearly rainfall occurs during this season.
 So choose your Madre de Dios lodge excursion at the time of year that you prefer.